 - Promoting sharing of good practices and lessons learned, to enable the use of open data in food poverty alleviation initiatives.

 Pereira, Audrey; Handa, Sudhanshu; Holmqvist, Goran (2017), Prevalence and Correlates of Food Insecurity among Children across the Globe, Innocenti Working Papers no. 2017-09, UNICEF Office of Research - Innocenti, Florence

 GODAN began a series of UK Food Poverty Webinars in January 2021, to highlight the challenges and uses of open data in the alleviation of food poverty and malnutrition in the United Kingdom.
-The UK is particularly interesting as there are relatively few data gaps, allowing for more comprehensive tools to be developed.
+The UK is particularly interesting as there are relatively few data and knowledge gaps, allowing for more comprehensive tools, strategies and initiatives to be developed.
 For further information, or to view previous Webinars click here.

 Below is a repository of tools, research papers, publications and data resources that advise on or provide examples of open data in nutrition - particularly around the issue of alleviating food poverty.

 Please contact firstname.lastname@example.org to add to this evolving list of resources.

 mylocalmap - Tool developed by researchers at Southampton University, UK.
 For mapping, data downloads, risk measure updates (England): https://www.mylocalmap.org.uk/iaahealth/